Not sure how to critically analyse hyperbole? Dont worry! In this post, we will guide you step-by-step on how to identify and analyse hyperbole.

 So, when she describes his head as being “in the freakish Atlantic”, we know that his body basically stretches over the whole country of American to the Atlantic ocean.
-(The Atlantic Ocean is on the west coast of America)
+(The Atlantic Ocean is on the east coast of America)

 To figure out the effect of hyperbole, you need to ask yourself these questions.

 Let’s answer them: